8ball030/liquidation_station/README.md

 # Liquidation Station

+Much of the contemporary defi protocols depend on bot operators to perform various tasks in order to ensure that actions get taken when required.
+The operators are incentivized by the reward they receive, however, the environment is extremely competitive which inevitably leads to scenarios where only those most skilled and well equiped can participate.
+Not only does this lead to centralization which diminishes fault tolerance, the software that these operators run is often a black box to those whose protocols rely on it.
+We take the opposite approach in our multi-agent application, where we incentivize collaboration by securing off chain computation using Tendermint.
+Doing so all state transitions during off chain computation require consensus.
+After a complete iteration the final transactions to liquidate are submitted on-chain (polygon mainnet).
+The agents share a multisig wallet and the rewards are distributed evenly, where operators that perform better get rewarded more, and those that do not contribute can be removed from the set of active participants if so decided by majority consensus, in order to allow the system to be purged from parasites that will inevitably arise.

+These liquidation fees and subsequently used in the Rysk Roller skill, which the agents use the trade using the Wheel Options Strategy.
+By utilizing the Wheel Strategy, Rysk Roller aims to capitalize on market opportunities while maintaining a balanced and fully collateralized position.
+This allows for additional income generation through options premiums.

 The application is build on top of the open-autonomy framework.

-This allows us to define a multi-agent system secured on chain, using the autonolas stack.
+This allows us to define a multi-agent system secured on chain, using the Autonolas stack.

 ## Live Deployments